roadwarriorslive/Pipulate/README.rst

 and there's nothing worse than having to do file-maintenance on Cloud hardware that's supposed to be sparing you from that nonsense.
 But neither can you write anything that's going to fill your hard drive up forever with past data.
-Hardware is hardware and resources are actually finite -- or rather, they're as finite as you're willing to pay for.
+Hardware is hardware and resources are actually finite— or rather, they're as finite as you're willing to pay for.
 So if we want to store the data long-term, it's got to be off-server, probably using a service such as Amazon S3.
-Using a "data bucket" NoSQL hash-table (call it what you will) is a good idea in situations like this because "deconstructing" everything into rows & columns for SQL-like RDBMS storage isn't worth it, and although field-stuffing into a Text or XML field in an RDBMS would work, it feels a lot like shoving a round peg into a square hole -- why do it if a round hole is sitting right there?
+Using a "data bucket" NoSQL hash-table (call it what you will) is a good idea in situations like this because "deconstructing" everything into rows & columns for SQL-like RDBMS storage isn't worth it, and although field-stuffing into a Text or XML field in an RDBMS would work, it feels a lot like shoving a round peg into a square hole— why do it if a round hole is sitting right there?
 This is more a place-holder for me to incorporate probably a decorator-based cache system that is back-ended by Amazon S3.
 That will solve a lot of ongoing server maintenance issues.

 ########################################
 First Scheduled Script